 - Correct your laptop ergonomics to prevent ‘tech neck’.
 Laptops are one of the main culprits responsible for poor posture, particularly as most people use a laptop as their main computer throughout their working day.
 As the screen is typically positioned lower than head height, people position their head to see the screen.
 The attached keyboard can also force people into awkward positions that impact their posture.
 Over time, a hunched posture will cause overstrained muscles in the neck and shoulder area and alter the natural curves of the spine.
 One way to protect your posture is to use your laptop as a screen at eye level and buy a separate keyboard and wireless mouse.
 Another option is to use your laptop as a keyboard and link it to a separate monitor.
 By sitting upright, you’re not only improving your physical health, but your psychological health too.
 Scientists have found that those who sit upright have increased self-esteem, positive thoughts and overall mood.

 - Sit in the 90-90-90 position.
 Anytime you’re at your desk, you should be seated in the “90-90-90 position.”
 Your elbows should be bent at a 90-degree angle, your hips at a 90-degree angle, and your knees at a 90-degree angle too.
-Also, make sure your wrist is horizontal and flat to further improve your posture and avoid health issues like tendonitis and carpal tunnel syndrome.
+Also, make sure your wrist is horizontal and flat to further improve your posture.